-- Names of the employer and employee •

-- Rate of pay and Pay Scales used for calculating pay. •

-- intervals at which payments will be made.

-- hours of work.

-- where the employment is not intended to be permanent, the date on which it is intended to end.

-- any relevant collective agreements.

-- disciplinary rules and grievance procedures.
+- Rate of pay and Pay Scales used for calculating pay. - intervals at which payments will be made. - · hours of work. - where the employment is not intended to be permanent, the date on which it is intended to end. - any relevant collective agreements. - · disciplinary rules and grievance procedures.

-2.1.9 Appointment administration:
+2.2 Appointment administration:

-- chase references if not received and write to current employer if not done previously. - check references, medical, qualifications, DBS clearance, declaration of interests. - confirm or withdraw offer of appointment. - if confirmed, agree start date. - initiate probationary and induction arrangements with HR Staff Support Centre
+- chase references if not received and write to current employer if not done previously. - check references, medical, qualifications, DBS clearance, declaration of interests. - confirm or withdraw offer of appointment. - if confirmed, agree start date. - initiate probationary and induction arrangements with HR

-File recruitment record:
+2.2.1 File recruitment record: